Hong Kong vows to press ahead with extradition bill despite huge protest

 Many thousands were still waiting to join the march from Victoria Park on Hong Kong island on Sunday as tens of thousands of others reached the Legislative Council building in the Admiralty business district.

+About 1,000 people joined a protest in Sydney and another protest was also reported in London.

 Hong Kong Chief Secretary for Administration Matthew Cheung said on Monday the government had improved the entire proposal to show it had been responding to social demands.
-He said the bill would have a second reading debate on Wednesday.

 “I hope that in the Legislative Council, everyone can continue the discussion in a frank, peaceful and rational way and continue to follow up on this matter,” Cheung said.